 Mass shootings persist, especially since the highly publicized high school mass shooting in Parkland, Florida that left 17 dead.
 The Parkland shooting disaster is proving to be a catalyst in changing gun control laws throughout the country, as embodied in the #MarchForOurLives movement and #NeverAgain hashtags spurred by student shooting survivors.
 Millions around the country marched for tighter gun laws nearly a year ago on March 24, 2018.
 The next month, students around the country left their classes for 17 minutes on Columbine’s shooting anniversary out of respect for victims and in a plea to protect themselves from future violence.
 Since the shooting, many of these Parkland High School survivors have expedited the process in which gun laws are passed throughout the nation.

-Within a week’s time, Parkland’s students and parents of victims rushed to the state’s capitol to rally for tighter gun control laws.
-Florida legislators signed a bill into law, and increased the age to purchase a rifle from 18 to 21, the waiting time to purchase a gun, and banned bump stocks, which allow a firearm to shoot in rapid succession.
+Within a week’s time, Parkland’s students and parents of victims rushed to the state’s capital to rally for tighter gun control laws.
+Florida legislators signed a bill into law and increased the age to purchase a rifle from 18 to 21, the waiting time to purchase a gun, and banned bump stocks, which allow a firearm to shoot in rapid succession.
 Florida legislators changed their perception towards the National Rifle Association, a bold move before primary elections.

 As Parkland’s students have ignited a fire in favor of stricter gun control, they have influenced the whole country, either solidifying or hardening people’s opinions towards gun control in all settings.
 Their expert use of social media has spread the message and kept the conversation present.
 Media interviews directly after the disaster made real their terror and passion towards tighter gun control.
 Since February 2018, 50 gun laws have been changed in 25 states, 10 of which have banned bump stocks.
 These states fall on both sides of the political spectrum.